Mess Creek Escarpment: Big Raven Formation

 The Big Raven Formation mainly occurs along the southern segment of the Mess Creek Escarpment where it overlies the Nido and Spectrum formations.
 This geological formation is the youngest and uppermost along the entire Mess Creek Escarpment, consisting of hawaiite and alkali basalt which erupted from three Holocene pyroclastic cones in the Mess Lake Lava Field.
 Alkali basaltic lava flows from the two oldest cones travelled westward on the Kitsu Plateau to the edge of the escarpment where they cooled into crude columnar joints.
 These lava flows most likely cascaded over the escarpment into the densely wooded valley of Mess Creek, but no evidence of this phenomenon has been found on or below the escarpment.
 Overlying the alkali basaltic lava flows and the Spectrum Formation is a 6.5 km long and 2.5 km wide hawaiitic air-fall tephra deposit, which also occurs along the edge of the Mess Creek Escarpment.
 The source of this tephra was The Ash Pit, which formed at the southern end of the Mess Creek Escarpment and produced a towering lava fountain.

 Basement

 As a part of the Mount Edziza volcanic complex, the Mess Creek Escarpment is underlain by the Stikinia terrane.
-This is a Paleozoic and Mesozoic suite of volcanic, sedimentary and metamorphic rocks that accreted to the continental margin of North America during the Jurassic.
+This is a suite of Paleozoic and Mesozoic volcanic, sedimentary and metamorphic rocks that accreted to the continental margin of North America during the Jurassic.
 The rocks of this terrane are largely buried under landslide and colluvium deposits, as well as stream gravel, outwash and braided channel deposits.
 Minor exposures of Cretaceous–Paleocene sedimentary rocks assigned to the Sustut Group are present in the mouth of Nagha Creek valley at the southern end of the Mess Creek Escarpment and are in the form of conglomerates, sandstones, arkoses, siltstones, shales or minor coal.